-We are a medical device company with an innovative approach to the design, development and commercialization of products for people with insulindependent diabetes.
-We designed and commercialized our flagship product, the t:slim Insulin Delivery System, or t:slim, based on our proprietary technology platform and unique consumer-focused approach.
 Our technology platform features our patented Micro-Delivery Technology, a miniaturized pumping mechanism which draws insulin from a flexible bag within the pump's cartridge rather than relying on a syringe and plunger mechanism.
 It also features an easy-to-navigate software architecture, a vivid color touchscreen and a micro-USB connection that supports both a rechargeable battery and t:connect, our data management application.
 Our innovative approach to product design and development is also consumer-focused and based on our extensive market research as we believe the user is the primary decision maker when purchasing an insulin pump.
-This research has consisted of more than 6,000 responses obtained in interviews, focus groups and online surveys, to understand what people with diabetes, their caregivers and healthcare providers are seeking in order to improve diabetes therapy management.
+This research consists of more than 7,000 responses obtained in interviews, focus groups and online surveys, to understand what people with diabetes, their caregivers and healthcare providers are seeking in order to improve diabetes therapy management.
 We also apply the science of human factors to our design and development process, which seeks to optimize our devices to the intended users, allowing users to successfully operate our devices in their intended environment.
-Leveraging our technology platform and consumer-focused approach, we develop products to address unmet needs of people in all segments of the large and growing insulin-dependent diabetes market.
+Leveraging our technology platform and consumer-focused approach, we develop products to address unmet needs of people in the large and growing insulin-dependent diabetes market.

-We developed t:slim to offer the specific features that people with insulin-dependent diabetes seek in a next-generation insulin pump.
-We designed it to have the look and feel of a modern consumer electronic device, such as a smartphone.
-It is the first and only insulin pump to feature a high resolution, color touchscreen.
-It is also the slimmest and smallest durable insulin pump currently on the market, and can easily and discreetly fit into a pocket, while still carrying a cartridge with 300 units of insulin.
-The touchscreen and intuitive software architecture make it easy to use, learn and teach, and to update the software without requiring any hardware changes.
-Similar to modern consumer electronic devices, t:slim incorporates colors, language, icons and feedback that consumers find intuitive to use.
-We offer a broad range of accessories allowing users to customize t:slim to their individual lifestyle and sense of style.
+We developed our products to offer the specific features that people with insulin-dependent diabetes seek in a next-generation insulin pump.
+We designed our products to have the look and feel of a modern consumer electronic device, such as a smartphone. t:slim, our first commercial product, was the first insulin pump to feature a high resolution, color touchscreen.
+Our products also incorporate colors, language, icons and feedback that consumers find intuitive to use. t:slim is also the slimmest and smallest durable insulin pump currently on the market, and can easily and discreetly fit into a pocket, while still carrying a cartridge with 300 units of insulin. t:flex was designed to provide the benefits of t:slim while offering a cartridge with 480 units of insulin, giving it the largest capacity currently approved in the United States and providing enhanced flexibility to people with greater insulin needs.
+The touchscreen and intuitive software architecture of our products make them easy to use, learn and teach, and are designed to allow for software updates without requiring any hardware changes.
+We offer a broad range of accessories allowing users to customize their pump to their individual lifestyle and sense of style.

-According to the American Diabetes Association, or ADA, in 2012 approximately 22.3 million people in the United States had diabetes.
-Close Concerns, Inc., an independent consulting and publishing company that provides diabetes advisory services, or Close Concerns, estimates that there are approximately 1.5 million people with type 1 diabetes in the United States and 4.5 million people with type 2 diabetes in the United States who require daily administration of insulin.
-Our target market consists of these approximately 6.0 million people in the United States who are insulin-dependent.
+According to the Centers for Disease Control and Prevention, or CDC, in 2014 approximately 25 million people in the United States had diagnosed diabetes.
+Close Concerns, Inc., an independent consulting and publishing company that provides diabetes advisory services, or Close Concerns, estimates that there are approximately 1.6 million people with type 1 diabetes in the United States and 1.7 million people with type 2 diabetes in the United States who require daily administration of rapid-acting insulin.
+All people with type 1 diabetes require daily rapid acting insulin, but only a subset of people with type 2 diabetes require daily rapid acting insulin, as a majority manage their therapy through improvements in diet and exercise, oral medications, or injectable therapies, such as long acting insulin.
+Our target market consists of the approximately 3.3 million people in the United States who require daily rapid acting insulin.